 All fees may be paid in U.S. dollars.
 We accept cash and credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+A complete list of fees can be found at Travel.State.Gov